 21+ restaurants— Want to catch the Tour de France and a beer?
 Then you’ll have to check out Pub 687.
 Unfortunately, all beer, food and even soft drinks are going to cost you.
 The $2.50 for A’s diet coke made my $8 IPA seem like a bargain.

 On board activities— Want to get a mermaid makeover?
 This will only cost a cool $600.
 For those more bargain-inclined the Frozen makeover will only set you back $130 at the Bippity Boppity Boutique.
 But this is definitely needed for family vacation happiness, right?
 Probably not, but after four nights onboard the $35/person champagne tasting definitely was for mom and dad (and our only paid onboard activity).
 It was a fun experience with 3 glasses of champagne and two champagne cocktails.
 I also got to meet the designer of the “Project Greek Island” as a fellow taster with his extended family.
 (I had been fascinated by this since watching the 20/20 special about it years ago.)
-You can also pay for character meet and greets (three princess at once ~ $30/person) if you don’t want to wait 45 minutes to meet one.
+Paying for concierge level gives you first dibs (120 days prior to departure) on complimentary princess and frozen meet and greet ticket [Thanks to @siouxperdave for providing this corrected information].